wiblingen1/HBmonitor/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA

 ---

+After update distribution of Linux jinja2 to version 3.x you can find problem with run HBMonitor with error:

+     ValueError: The 'monitor' package was not installed in a way that PackageLoader understands.

+You must uninstall jinja2 and reinstalling with this version Jinja2==2.11.3

+    pip3 uninstall jinja2

+and

+    pip3 install Jinja2==2.11.3

+---